 1. Document as you go.
 That “obvious” fix you just did?
 You’ll forget it by next week.
 Write it down.

-2. Test generation quality — Does it produce coherent text?
-We’ll see.
+2. Test generation quality — It produces coherent text!
+See above.

 3. Consider GPT-2 Medium — 355M params.
 Because I’m a glutton for punishment.